microsoft/azure-health-data-services-workshop/Challenge-07 - FHIR service consent capabilities/ReadMe.md

 > Note: To check that your Azure user account is correctly linked to the `Practitioner` role, copy the new **Access Token** from the **MANAGE ACCESS TOKENS** window and paste it into the JSON Web Token viewer at https://jwt.io/.
 Under `"roles"` you should see the `"Writer"`, `"Practitioner"`, and `"Reader"` roles for yourself.

 ## Step 8 - Confirm Consent Opt-Out is working
-Now, if you press **Send** in the `GET Patient Consent Opt Out` call, you should receive an `"access-denied"` response as shown below.
+Now, if you press **Send** in the `GET Patient Consent Opt Out` call, you should receive an `"access-denied"` response with a `401 Unauthorized` code as shown below.
 This indicates that Consent Opt-Out is working properly.
 <img src="./images/Screenshot_2022-06-14_110400.png" height="528">

 ## What does success look like for Challenge-07?